Protein phosphatase 1: Biological function and regulation

-Disease relevance
+Clinical relevance

 In Alzheimer's, hyperphosphorylation of the microtubule-associated protein inhibits the assembly of microtubules in neurons.
 Researchers at the New York State Institute for Basic Research in Developmental Disabilities showed that there is significantly lower type 1 phosphatase activity in both gray and white matters in Alzheimer disease brains.
 This suggests that dysfunctional phosphatases play a role in Alzheimer's disease.

 Regulation of HIV-1 transcription by Protein Phosphatase 1 (PP1).
 It has been recognized that protein phosphatase-1 (PP1) serves as an important regulator of HIV-1 transcription.
 Researchers at Howard University showed that Tat protein targets PP1 to the nucleus and the consequent interaction is important for HIV-1 transcription.
 The protein also contributes to ebolavirus pathogenesis by dephosphorylating the viral transcription activator VP30, allowing it to produce viral mRNAs.
 Inhibition of PP1 prevents VP30 dephosphorylation, thus preventing manufacture of viral mRNA, and thus viral protein.
 The viral L polymerase is, however, still capable of replicating viral genomes without VP30 dephosphorylation by PP1.